git-vcs/electron-example/README.md

 # Todo:
 Make pipeline for generating all possible installers on github-actions.

-Make the electron app start an update changes in development mode.
+Make the electron app start and update changes in development mode.

 Sign windows executable.